AlexWang1017/AlexWang1017-open-source-practice-final-project-/README.md

 | `style.css`      | All frontend layout and RWD design          |
 | `schema.sql`     | SQL schema to create the `messages` table   |

----

-## 📄 Documentation

-- `Contributors.md` — project member list
-- `Installation.md` — step-by-step setup guide
-- `UserGuide.md` — how to use the message wall
-- `AdminGuide.md` — how to manage and maintain the system

----

-## 📷 Screenshot (optional)

-> *(Insert screenshot image link or markdown here when available)*

----

-## 🛠️ License

-This project is for academic/demo use only.
-You may modify or extend it as needed.